 Ideas for Taking Action

-The Neighborhood Health Partnerships Program has developed curated lists of evidence-informed policies, programs, and system changes, based on the health measures in our Health Outcome and Care Reports, to support you in selecting an action to improve the health of your neighborhood.
+The Neighborhood Health Partnerships Program has developed curated lists of evidence-informed policies, programs, and system changes, based on the health measures in our Health Outcomes and Care Reports, to support you in selecting an action to improve the health of your neighborhood.
 Click on the images below to learn about tools on vaccination, screening, tobacco, diabetes, and heart disease.

 Helpful Frameworks